We are a minority group, growing up and living in the West yet still influenced and defined by our Eastern heritage.

 She is extremely health and exercise-oriented (an avid runner) until it comes to desserts, where self-control becomes nonexistent.
 When she is not drowning herself in frozen yogurt, she enjoys doing hot yoga (…and dancing to Bollywood songs, behind closed doors).🎈

-Amna is currently studying to obtain her Master of Science and become a Registered Dietitian in Chicago, Illinois.
+Amna holds a Master of Science and is a clinical dietitian in Chicago, IL.
 She loves Harry Potter (eight years later, she still hasn’t recovered from Fred Weasley’s death), Bollywood (the dramatic plots explain her filmi-ness), her family, her faith, healthy eating and living, and chocolate (yes, it’s that important).

 Her greatest ambition in life is to use her skills in the field of nutrition and dietetics to help women all around the world (especially in developing countries) suffering from nutritional deficiencies.
 As the future of this world inevitably does depend upon the health, wellness, and empowerment (had to include that in there) of women.